-Power line patrol is becoming increasingly dependent on helicopters.
-Their excellent visibility and the ability to fly low and slow, or hover and land makes the helicopter the most effective aerial patrol aircraft.
+Power line patrol is becoming increasingly dependent on helicopters and drones.
+Their excellent visibility and the ability to fly low and slow, or hover and land makes both platforms the most effective aerial patrol aircraft.
 So, take your time, look around, and learn all there is to know about our LiDAR services.

 LIDAR uses ultraviolet, visible, or near infrared light to image objects.
 It can target a wide range of materials, including non-metallic objects, rocks, rain, chemical compounds, aerosols, clouds and even single molecules.
 A narrow laser beam can map physical features and the returned beam is translated into a 3D image with very high resolution.

 Tomlinson Aviation services include aerial patrol inspection services, collection of aerial LIDAR and imagery (infrared & Corona technology) data ideally suited for various analysis and mapping.
 Primarily, the LIDAR data will be processed to generate clearance distance polygons for vegetation management, the color imagery (still & video) can be used for orthophoto creation, transmission structure photos, and visual inspection of the ROW.
 Infrared (IR) imagery can be used for dead tree identification, while the corona data can be used to detect and pinpoint flash-arc corona and arcing partial discharge locations on electric facilities (e.g. transmission & distribution lines, substations).

 The possibilities are almost endless as to where LIDAR can be highly beneficial.
 The most common industries that are taking advantage of our LIDAR inspections include: agriculture, transportation, power distribution, and infrastructure.
 Give us a call to find out how we can make your company more successful.